Samozd/DinoHax/README.md

     jQuery.getScript('https://raw.githubusercontent.com/Samozd/DinoHax/main/dinohax.js')
 },250);
 ```
 or just execute the code founded in dinohax.js.
+A wrong CORB detection will be made due to the fact that I can't github if you use this on a live webpage.

 This is my first repo, so tell me if I made a mistake.
 Thank you!